 5. Compliment Your Partner

-Positive affirmations and compliments help bloom emotional intimacy.
+Positive affirmations and compliments help emotional intimacy bloom.
 Appreciate your partner not just for how they look on a special occasion, but also for all that they do every day.
 Making them feel appreciated will translate into being loved and respected.

 6. Break Your Routine

 Do you follow a routine and do not like to break it?
-Well, it’s time that you do.
-Take a break from your regular routine and spend time at home.
+Consider taking a break from your regular routine and spend time at home.
 What you do for your profession is important, but so is your personal life.
 Strike a balance to not just help your partner feel loved but also to reduce your stress and fatigue.
 Be in the moment and be with the most important person in your life.